shakfu/pyhola/README.md

 # pyhola

-This repo wraps a small part of the [adaptagrams](https://github.com/mjwybrow/adaptagrams) c++ library using [pybind11](https://github.com/pybind/pybind11).
-Specifically, it wraps the HOLA algorithm (Human-like Orthogonal Layout Algorithm), a very promising graph layout algorithm which approximates to what a human would do.
-It is explained in [this](https://skieffer.info/publications/kieffer2016hola.pdf) paper.
+This project wraps a key part of the [adaptagrams](https://github.com/mjwybrow/adaptagrams) c++ library using [pybind11](https://github.com/pybind/pybind11).
+Specifically, it wraps the HOLA algorithm (Human-like Orthogonal Layout Algorithm) in `libdialect`: a very promising graph layout algorithm which approximates to what a human would do if the given the task to layout a graph.
+Further details are provided in [this](https://skieffer.info/publications/kieffer2016hola.pdf) paper.

 The HOLA algorithm is part of the [libdialect](http://www.adaptagrams.org/documentation/libdialect.html) module of the adaptagrams library.

+Note that the the adaptagrams library provides a comprehensive swig-based python wrapper which is likely useful for most use-case.

+This project provide a target wrapper for the HOLA algo, and tries to provide a python api along the way.

+`pyhola` and the adaptagrams swig-based python wrapper have been used successfully in the [py2max project](https://github.com/shakfu/py2max), to provide auto-layout capability of programmatically generated Max patches.

-The [old python project](https://github.com/skieffer/hola) for hola may also be useful for reference.
+Note that there is an obsolete [old python project](https://github.com/skieffer/hola) for hola may also be useful for historicall purposes.

-There is a parallel effort to use [binder](https://github.com/RosettaCommons/binder) (see below) to wrap the whole of libdialect automatically.
-This is ongoing effort.
+After manually wrapping the core HOLA algo, there was a subsequent  effort to use [binder](https://github.com/RosettaCommons/binder) (see below) to wrap the whole of libdialect automatically.
+While a decent portion was wrapped, there is little (at least from my part) interest to push this further as there is already the maintained swig-based wrapper and the HOLA part that was the primary area of interest is already wrapped and functional as `pyhola`.

-There is a manually wrapped `pyhola` part which works.
-Just
+To build pyhola:

 ```
-make pyhola
+make
 ```

 ## Status

-The objective is to wrap as much of libdialect as possible
+HOLA algorithm in `pyhola` is functional

 - [x] libdialect/aca.h
 - [ ] libdialect/chains.h